-22 For instance by widening buffer zones, restricting the mowing of banks near to the river and removing nonnative plants.
+27 For instance by widening buffer zones, restricting the mowing of banks near to the river and removing nonnative plants.

-- 6.9 There are many habitats within the Parish which, however, are not protected.
+- "Promote the preservation, restoration and re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations, linked to national and local targets, and identify suitable indicators for monitoring biodiversity in the Plan." - 6.8 As a parish that is rich in both flora and fauna, there are a number of natural habitats and species within the Neighbourhood Plan area that need to be protected, enhanced and better connected.
+The Neighbourhood Plan engagement revealed that the local community greatly values green spaces and wishes to protect them.
+Some of the sites named by the community are protected already by national designation.
+(For example Bricket Wood Common and Moor Mill Quarry, West are identified as Sites of Special Scientific Interest (SSSIs) or comprise ancient woodland).
+Others have been protected using the Local Green Space designation, in Policy S7 and also as Assets of Community Value, detailed in Section 12.
+A map of the Green Infrastructure is shown at Figure 6.1. - 6.9 There are many habitats within the Parish which, however, are not protected.
 These include natural areas and man-made sites, for instance the gravel pits and brickworks.
 There are also 29 Local Wildlife Sites which provide corridors for wildlife, forming key components of ecological networks.
 All of these areas enable a wide range of species to thrive including a variety of butterflies, birds, snakes and amphibians.
-Further information is available on the Herts and Middlesex Wildlife Trust website23.
+Further information is available on the Herts and Middlesex Wildlife Trust website28.
 It is noteworthy that some of the sites that house the most unusual species are those which have been in previous development and therefore are most in need of ensuring that suitable habitat assessments take place. - 6.10 It is imperative that any significant harm arising from proposed development is avoided or where possible reduced.
-As stated in the NPPF, if it is not possible to avoid or reduce such harm, then it will be necessary to ensure that appropriate mitigation strategies are put in place. - 6.11 Well-designed developments should establish the location of habitats and the movement patterns of wildlife and should not impact on these.
+As stated in the NPPF (Para 32), if it is not possible to avoid or reduce such harm, then it will be necessary to ensure that appropriate mitigation strategies are put in place. - 6.11 Well-designed developments should establish the location of habitats and the movement patterns of wildlife and should not impact on these.
 The creation of any habitat or species translocation should only be undertaken as a last resort when it is proven that a scheme cannot be designed to accommodate them in their existing location.
 Such locations should be identified in partnership with any appropriate wildlife body operating in the area.